 A minimum of a second-class Bachelor's degree from a UK university, or an overseas qualification of an equivalent standard, in psychology or a related discipline (for example, education, social science, cognitive science, speech/communication science or neuroscience).
-If the degree does not contain any psychology components, there is a Skype interview to determine suitability for the programme.
+The ability to critically evaluate theory and evidence in psychology is an important element of the programme.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.